 Student Health Promotion collaborates with the Fulton and DeKalb County Health Departments and the Georgia Department of Public Health to offer free and confidential rapid HIV testing along with sexually transmitted infection (STI) testing for chlamydia, gonorrhea, and trichomoniasis.

 The Mobile Health Clinic travels to the Georgia State University Perimeter campuses each month to offer students access to health and wellness services.

 Georgia State University and the Board of Regents of the University System of Georgia (USG) are proud to partner with EverFi to offer online education to new students.
 As part of a comprehensive health and program, Georgia State University expects each incoming student to complete Sexual Assault Prevention for Undergraduates course (SAPU) or Sexual Assault Prevention for Graduate Course (SAPG) and first-year students to also complete AlcoholEDU®.

 The eCHECKUP TO GO programs are evidence based program designed to provide students personalized information about risk factors associated with alcohol and marijuana use.

 Trying to quit?
 As the saying goes, quitters always win!
-Students can win back their health by participating in individual or group tobacco cessation programs at Student Health Promotion.
+Students can win back their health by participating in individual tobacco cessation programs at Student Health Promotion.

 Students who need help identifying the best barrier method for them can get assistance from Student Health Promotion.
-Student Health Promotion offers free male and female condoms, dental dams and lubricant.
+Student Health Promotion offers free internal and external condoms, dental dams and lubricant.
 Stop by the office on the second floor of Citizen’s Trust Building, 75 Piedmont, Suite 241, to learn more or pick up a pack today.